 Maps.me functions similar to Google Maps, though there are a few differences.

 It is a newer and less developed App than Google Maps, so it doesn’t have as many attractions listed on it.

 However, this App comes in handy for those who don’t travel with cellular data and just rely on Wifi.
 You can download entire area maps while you have Wifi and then the maps still function while you are offline.

 So Maps.me is very helpful to have in case you get lost somewhere because you can open up your downloaded map and see exactly where you are, even if you don’t have Wifi.

 Rome2Rio is an incredibly useful international website and App that compares different forms of transportation between destinations.

 You can select your departure and arrival cities, select your dates, and then watch in amazement as Rome2Rio lists all the possible ways to take public transport to your destination.

-With all the options laid out, you can see which method of transport is the fastest, the cheapest, and the most convenient.
+With all the options laid out, you can see which method of transportation in Thailand is the fastest, the cheapest, and the most convenient.

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products that ourselves or our fantastic editorial team have personally experienced, and regularly review these.
 Thanks for your support, kind friend!